hmrc/crdl-cache/ADDING-CODELISTS.md

 ### 3. Update application.conf

-Add configs to the appropriate config block to ensure it gets added to the daily import job.
+Add a new codelist configuration to the appropriate config block to ensure it gets added to the daily import job.

 * For a code list, add it to `import-codelists.codelists`.